vertex-lab/crawler/README.md

 `/cmd/crawler.go`: the main function, which should:
 - listen for graph updates (e.g. a node is added, or a node has changed it's out-edges)
 - update the random walks
+- update the database

 `/pkg/models/`: defines the fundamental interfaces and structures that are used across packages

+`/pkg/crawler/`: defines the high-level functions for the data pipeline, like the `Firehose`, and the `ProcessEvents`.
+More information in the `docs`

 `/pkg/store/`: contains two implementations of the `RandomWalkStore` interface, which deals with saving and fetching random walks from an in-memory database.
 - `/pkg/store/redistore/`: Implementation using redis, for production use.